 Welcome to the School of Criminal Justice & Criminalistics, a leading program in the study of criminal justice and criminalistics in California.
 Our faculty are dedicated to bridging research, policy, and practice in the classroom and through their research.

-We currently have eleven tenured or tenure-track faculty and several adjunct faculty whose interests and backgrounds include a variety of disciplines, which inspires a diverse and comprehensive examination of the issues related to crime, forensic science, the criminal justice system, and social justice.
+We currently have fifteen tenured or tenure-track faculty and approximately twenty lecturers whose interests and backgrounds include a variety of disciplines, which inspires a diverse and comprehensive examination of the issues related to crime, forensic science, the criminal justice system, and social justice.

 The School of Criminal Justice and Criminalistics is located in the Hertzberg-Davis Forensic Science Building, a state-of-the-art facility shared with operating crime labs for the Los Angeles Police Department and the Los Angeles Sheriff’s Department.
 The building offers classrooms equipped with the latest technology as well as modern laboratories which provide students the opportunity to fully engage in their educational experience.